WordPress page builders simplify the task of creating beautiful websites and styling content.

-StudioPress have refined their flagship Genesis Framework WordPress theme so that all Genesis themes work in harmony with the WordPress block editor and other popular page builders.
+StudioPress has refined its flagship Genesis Framework WordPress theme, so all Genesis themes work in harmony with the WordPress block editor and other popular page builders.

 Genesis offers a customisable header, multiple page layouts and dozens of styling settings.

-Everything is controlled within the WordPress theme customiser and there is an extensive range of first-party and third-party WordPress plugins that extend the framework further.
+Everything is controlled within the WordPress theme customiser, and there’s an extensive range of first-party and third-party WordPress plugins that extend the framework further.

-If you are looking for a clean minimal WordPress design that supports page builders, I recommend checking the Genesis framework out.
+If you’re looking for a clean, minimal WordPress design that supports page builders, I recommend checking the Genesis framework out.

-Whilst Astra can be downloaded free of charge, the pro version unlocks many additional features such as page headers, additional page layouts and improved integration with third-party WordPress plugins.
+While Astra can be downloaded free of charge, the pro version unlocks many additional features, such as page headers, additional page layouts and improved integration with third-party WordPress plugins.

-I recommend starting with the core version of Astra as it has dozens of customisation options and access to over 50 free pre-made layouts.
+I recommend starting with the core version of Astra, as it has dozens of customisation options and access to more than 50 free pre-made layouts.
 This may be sufficient for many website owners.

-I am a big fan of minimal WordPress themes so I love the clean design of GeneratePress.
+I’m a big fan of minimal WordPress themes, so I love the clean design of GeneratePress.

-My final recommendation is OceanWP, which is a customisable WordPress theme that has been designed to work with all WordPress page builders.
+My final recommendation is OceanWP, which is a customisable WordPress theme that’s been designed to work with all WordPress page builders.
 It offers dozens of settings via the WordPress theme customiser for styling, typography, layouts, blog posts and more.

-13 pre-made theme demos are available in the core version of OceanWP once the OceanWP Extra WordPress plugin has been activated, but disappointingly, every free theme layout requires a premium OceanWP plugin extension to function correctly.
+Thirteen pre-made theme demos are available in the core version of OceanWP, once the OceanWP Extra WordPress plugin has been activated, but, disappointingly, every free theme layout requires a premium OceanWP plugin extension to function correctly.

-It is difficult for me to recommend the free version of OceanWP because of this problem, however you can gain access to all premium OceanWP plugin extensions and 60 additional pre-made theme demos from only $59 per year.
+Because of this problem, it’s difficult for me to recommend the free version of OceanWP.
+However, you can gain access to all premium OceanWP plugin extensions and 60 additional pre-made theme demos from only $59 a year.
 Additional features in OceanWP Pro include a sticky header, Elementor widgets and a popup login box.

-Page builders have become commonplace in the WordPress world, so if you are looking for a new WordPress theme, it is prudent to select a design that works with many WordPress page building solutions.
+Page builders have become commonplace in the WordPress world, so, if you’re looking for a new WordPress theme, it’s prudent to select a design that works with many WordPress page building solutions.

 Be aware that some WordPress themes have been designed specifically for one particular page builder, but will also work well with other solutions.
 Themes such as Divi, Beaver Builder Theme and Hello Elementor, fall into this category.
 Other designs, such as the Layers theme for Elementor, may be a little limited if you do switch to another WordPress page builder.